Chelsea will listen to offers for Pulisic, Werner, Ziyech (report)

 As for injuries and absences (across all competitions):

-- Werner missed nine games for health reasons, plus didn’t dress the last 2 in May
+- Werner missed nine games for health reasons, plus didn’t dress the last two games in May

 - Ziyech was available for all but three matches